darwinchangz/ShainMutectFilter/README.md

 Manuscript: https://www.biorxiv.org/content/10.1101/2020.12.13.422581v1

 ## Usage
 ### Disclaimer: This procedure currently only works with bams aligned to the hg19 assembly.
-This procedure does not attempt to call indels.
+To call indels, check out the Indels folder.

 1. Install GATK (v4.1.2.0) and call mutations using Mutect2
 2. Download Funcotator Data Sources (20GB of storage required)